 Businesses spend significant resources annually on their contact centers, but still struggle to deliver a seamless experience for their customers (Rowan Trollope, CEO of Five9)

 With the accelerated usage of digital tools for ample purposes during the COVID-19 pandemic, the need for intelligent contact center solutions inevitably grew.
-In these days of the fourth industrial revolution, it is poised to continue to do so, especially since offering a seamless experience to customers is still challenging for many.
+It is poised to continue to do so, especially since offering a seamless experience to customers is still challenging for many.

-At the same time, the evolution towards a more ‘managed’ hybrid workforce strongly accelerated due to the ‘remote everything’ impact of the COVID-19 pandemic.
+At the same time, the evolution towards a more ‘managed’ hybrid work reality strongly accelerated due to the ‘remote everything’ impact of the COVID-19 pandemic.
 And, last but not least, larger organizations prefer integrated customer engagement tools with frictionless experiences, customer service efficiency and customer-centricity in mind.

 Zoom and Five9: focus on the omnichannel enterprise customer engagement market